The self-editable EPC and PCT reference books

 No more marking a printed legal text by hand and watching the marked-up book to become outdated with the next version...

 EPC.App is an annotated European Patent Convention (EPC) and PCT.App an annotated Patent Cooperation Treaty (PCT), which allow each user to further annotate them electronically and to receive updates from the authors while retaining individual user annotations.

-EPC.App /PCT.App are printable electronic books implemented as a web browser application (App), which offer for registered users:
+EPC.App /PCT.App are printable electronic books implemented as a web browser application (App), which offer to the more than 1000 registered users:

 - to access and navigate the annotated legal text from anywhere via an internet connection